Love & Let Live

 If you’ve lost your cat, focus your search around your home and neighborhood.
 Frightened cats look for small nooks and crannies to hide in, so checking under decks and porches and inside bushes is a good place to begin your search.

 Check with neighbors to see if their pet is missing.
 Knocking on a few doors often is the quickest route to a happy reunion.

 Check for tags or identification.

-If the animal has no ID, take her to a local veterinarian or bring her to HSHC to be scanned for a microchip.
+If the animal has no ID, take it to a local veterinarian or bring it to HSHC to be scanned for a microchip.